jinndi/wg-easy-breezy/README-en.md

 Follow the instructions on the screen.
 There will be requests for data entry:

- 1. `Installation mode` - select from the regular and proxy shasowsocks
- 2. `service tag` - for postfixes of names of services, containers, and links for logging into web interfaces
- 3. `domain name` - enter if you have one and want to secure the use of the web interface(s), you can configure it later from the menu
+- **Installation mode**
+  Choose one of the following:
+  - Standard
+  - Proxy via Shadowsocks

+- **Service tag**
+  Used as a postfix in service names, container names, and web interface URLs.

+- **Domain name**
+  Optional — used to secure access to the web interface via HTTPS.
+  *(Can be set later through the menu.)*

+- **Email address**
- 4. `e-mail address` - if you have specified the domain name (for obtaining an SSL certificate by the Caddy server)
+  Required if a domain name is provided — used by the Caddy server to obtain an SSL certificate.

+- **Shadowsocks link**
+  Required if proxy mode is selected.
- 5. `shasowsocks link` - if you have selected the proxy installation mode, get it by installing `ss-easy-breezy` on another server
+  You can obtain it by installing `ss-easy-breezy` on another server.

- 6. `Wireguard port` - you can enter any of the specified range (for the web interface(s) it will be one more)
- 7. `Wireguard client address range` - in the format wg-easy - 10.0.0.x, 10.1.0.x, etc.
+- **WireGuard port**
+  Choose any port from the suggested range.
+  *(The web interface will use the next port number.)*

+- **WireGuard client address range**
+  In the format used by `wg-easy`, e.g.:
+  `10.0.0.x`, `10.1.0.x`, etc.

+- **Web interface password**
- 8. `password for logging into the web interface(s)` - will be automatically encoded and written to an .env file
+  Will be automatically encoded and saved to the `.env` file.

 After the installation is complete, you will receive a link to the web interface.